danielgafni/Bachelor/README.md

 and [interactive 3D plot](overview/gridsearch-C_SNN.html)

-As the figures above show, Locally Connected networks show around 14% better accuracy than Convolution Networks with the same number of filters.
+As the figures above show, Locally Connected networks can achieve around 14% better accuracy than Convolution Networks with the same number of filters.

 # Work to do